 Located in a chest on the top of the siege tower directly above Impassable Greatbridge site of grace, in front of Redmane Castle in Caelid.

 Description: Raises attack power with lower equipment load.

-Keeping the nimble elf theme going you need to lower the armor weight on you to reap the benefits of this talisman.
+To keep the nimble elf theme going, you need to lower your armor weight to reap the benefits of this talisman.
 With a lower equipment load, you can benefit from increased damage output.
-For this talisman to work we advise you do not have any armor on and basically play it naked.
-You can equip some pants for decency’s sake just keep the equipment load below 8 or 16 for best results.
+For this talisman to work, we advise you not to wear any armor and play it naked.
+You can equip some pants, for decency’s sake; just keep the equipment load below 8 or 16 for best results.